pusherofbrooms/blog/content/posts/beginning-electronics.md

 Once you are at the end of this list, you are probably getting a sense of what you want to specialize in.
 If you get into radio electronics, you may want to look into a nice spectrum analyzer.
 If you are more into digital electronics, a logic analyzer may be more your speed.
 As you get into more high speed circuits, you will probably find the limits of your current cheap test equipment and will pine for better.
 Much like any hobby, there is always a place to spend more and more money.

-My next electronics post will explore the Arduino and using it to explore RC (resistor - capacitor) circuits.
+My next electronics post will explore the Arduino and using it to investigate RC (resistor - capacitor) circuits.